RJPearson94/terraform-provider-twilio/docs/resources/autopilot_model_build.md

 The following arguments are supported:

-- `assistant_sid` - (Mandatory) The SID of the assistant to attach the model build to.
+- `assistant_sid` - (Mandatory) The SID of the assistant to associate the model build with.
 Changing this forces a new resource to be created
 - `unique_name` - (Mandatory) The unique name of the model build
-- `status_callback` - (Optional) The callback url to post build statuses to.
+- `status_callback` - (Optional) The callback URL to post build statuses to.
 Changing this forces a new resource to be created
 - `polling` - (Optional) A `polling` block as documented below.

 ---

 A `polling` block supports the following:

-- `enabled` - (Required) Enable or or disable polling of the build.
+- `enabled` - (Required) Enable or disable polling of the build.
 - `max_attempts` - (Optional) The maximum number of polling attempts.
 Default is 24
 - `delay_in_ms` - (Optional) The time in milliseconds to wait between polling attempts.
 Default is 5000ms